 VA Mortgage Loans

 Are you a veteran?
-First of all, thank you for your service!
-Secondly, congratulations you don't need a down payment.
-Proceed directly to the application page. 🙂
+First of all, thank you for your service.
+Secondly, congratulations you don't need a down payment when you are borrowing with a VA mortgage loan!

 USDA Mortgage Loans

 USDA does more than just inspect meat.
 They can also help you get a mortgage loan with no money down.
 There are some rules though.

 First, there are income qualifications.
 In most parts of Ohio, your household cannot make more than $78,200.

 There are also rules regarding where the property is located.
 The property has to be in what USDA defines as a "rural area."
 Luckily, rural does not mean moving 100 miles away from civilization.

 Often times, outer suburbs are in USDA territory.
 For example, here in Southwest Ohio, Waynesville, Bellbrook, Lebanon, Eaton, Monroe and Sidney all qualify as part of the USDA defined lending area.